 And it’s time to declutter the remainder.
 Look for the dull, the specialized ones for crafts you no longer do, the ones you never use because they are uncomfortable, chances are you are hanging on to several ones that have been overused (but you keep them just in case).
 After last week’s declutter I hope you are becoming more comfortable saying no to these items and you can let them go.

 And it’s time to declutter your dull rotary blades.
 I have talked about sharpening several times.
 I use this brand of sharpener.
-I’ll leave the link below.
-I explained how to use it in my Quilt Coach video episode 4.
+I’ll leave the link below..
 The trick is to do it often so that you only need to do a light sharpening which is easier on the wrists.
 But if you have nicked your rotary blade, dump it.